Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling

 where $\hat{a}^\dagger_{j}~(\hat{a}_{j})$ denotes creation (annihilation) operator at site $j$, with $\hat{n}_{j}=\hat{a}^\dagger_{j} \hat{a}_{j}$ as the atom number operator.
 The term $\varepsilon_{j}$ represents the on-site energy and chemical potential.
 In this system, two-body repulsive on-site interactions lead to the binding energy term~\cite{Winkler2006}.
 Under this model, a superfluid-to-Mott-insulator phase transition can yield a uniform region with an integer atom number per site~\cite{Jaksch1998,Greiner2002}, providing an ideal starting point for studying quantum tunneling.

 By adjusting the double-well superlattice potentials ~\cite{SebbyStrabley2006,Folling2007,Yang2020}, we reach the regime $V_0 \gg U > J_0$.
-As illustrated in Fig.~\ref{Fig1}$\rm{a}$, we set the barrier height to $V_0/k_B = 1\ \mu \text{K}$, the binding energy to $U/k_B = 40 ~\text{nK}$, and the single atom tunneling to $J_0/k_B = 32~\text{nK}$, achieving the weakly bonded condition.
-The tunneling strength as a function of mass is shown in Fig.~\ref{Fig1}$\rm{b}$, reaching an experimentally accessible regime.
-To characterize the tunneling dynamics of bonded atoms, we can use a simplified two-mode model,
+As illustrated in Fig.~\ref{Fig1}$\rm{a}$, we set the barrier height to $V_0/k_B \simeq 1\ \mu \text{K}$, the binding energy to $U/k_B \simeq 40 ~\text{nK}$, and a tunable bare tunneling strength $J_0$, achieving the weakly bonded condition.
+To characterize the collective tunneling dynamics of bonded atoms initialized in the state $\ket{n,0}$, we can employ a simplified two-mode model to describe the perturbative regime,

-where the notation $\text{L}/\text{R}$ denote the corresponding operators acting on the atoms at the left or right sites, respectively.
+where the notation $\text{L}/\text{R}$ denote the corresponding operators acting on the atoms at the left or right sites, respectively, and the coupling strength is given by $J_n={J_0}^n/\left[(n-1)!^2 U^{n-1}\right]$.
+We experimentally measure the tunneling strength as a function of mass, {with results in good agreement with the theoretical model (see Fig.~\ref{Fig1}\rm{b}), where the coupling parameters $J_0$ and $U$ are slightly adjusted}.
+In the crossover regime $J_0 \sim U$, the perturbative scaling provides intuition, but the full dynamics are solved exactly using the Bose-Hubbard model.
+The gap of $(n-1)U$ between the initial state and the first intermediate state suppresses population of intermediate configurations, thereby protecting collective tunneling as the dominant process, while the quantitative scaling prefactors $\alpha_n$ are moderately renormalized.

 {\it Experiment.} The experiment starts with a nearly pure Bose-Einstein condensate of ${}^\text{87}\text{Rb}$ atoms, containing $\sim 2 \times 10^5$ atoms in the $\ket{F=1,m_F=-1}$ state.
-The atoms are loaded into a single layer of pancake-shaped standing waves along the $z$-axis, with the atom number in this quasi-two-dimensional (2D) system adjustable via further evaporation (see Methods).
+The atoms are loaded into a single layer of pancake-shaped standing waves along the $z$-axis, with the atom number in this quasi-two-dimensional (2D) system adjustable via further evaporation (see Supplementary Information).
 This 2D gas is then adiabatically loaded into a square optical lattice in the $x-y$ plane.
 Along the $y$-axis, the lattice is created using counter-propagating lasers with a wavelength of $\lambda_s = 767$ nm, while along the $x$-axis, a superlattice composed of lasers with wavelengths of $\lambda_s$ (short-lattice) and $2\lambda_s$ (long-lattice) divides the trapped atoms into a series of double wells.
 The intensity maxima of these two lattice patterns are aligned, creating a balanced double-well superlattice configuration, as shown in Fig.~\ref{Fig2}\rm{a}.
-The barrier height $V_0$ can be finely tuned by adjusting the lattice depths, and the barrier width is slightly less than $\lambda_s/2$.
+The barrier height $V_0$ can be finely tuned by adjusting the lattice depths, and the barrier width is slightly less than $\lambda_s/2$, reaching 320 nm.
+The superlattice is precisely engineered to allow full control over the parameters in the model described by Eq.~\ref{eq:BHM}.